 The nlps_master function is simply a master wrapper around corresponding functions specific to each solver, namely, mips, nlps_fmincon, nlps_ipopt, and nlps_knitro.
-Each of these functions has an interface identical to that of qps_master, with the ex-
+Each of these functions has an interface identical to that of nlps_master, with the exception of the options struct for mips, which is a simple MIPS options struct.